kotlin-hands-on/hands-on/Introduction to Coroutines/06_StructuredConcurrency.md

 # Structured concurrency

-_Coroutine scope_ is responsible for structure and parent-child relation between different coroutines.
+_Coroutine scope_ is responsible for the structure and parent-child relation between different coroutines.
 You always start new coroutines inside a scope.
 _Coroutine context_ stores additional technical information used to run a given coroutine, like the dispatcher specifying the thread or threads the coroutine should be scheduled on.